ved015/Medical-Chatbot-Llama-2-7B/README.md

 # Tools Used

+**Pinecone:**
--Pinecone: Utilized for storing and querying vector embeddings efficiently.
+Utilized for storing and querying vector embeddings efficiently.

+**Flask:**
--Flask: Used for developing the web application interface.
+Used for developing the web application interface.

+**Hugging Face Transformers:**
--Hugging Face Transformers: Integrated for leveraging pre-trained language models like LLAMA-2-7B for response generation.
+Integrated for leveraging pre-trained language models like LLAMA-2-7B for response generation.